Zaryob/openzfs-docs/docs/Getting Started/openSUSE/openSUSE Leap Root on ZFS.rst

 - Backup your data.
 Any existing data will be lost.
 - This is not an openSUSE official HOWTO page.
 This document will be updated if Root on ZFS support of openSUSE is added in the future.
-  Also, openSUSE's default system installer Yast2 does not support zfs.
+  Also, `openSUSE's default system installer Yast2 does not support zfs <https://forums.opensuse.org/showthread.php/510071-HOWTO-Install-ZFSonLinux-on-OpenSuse>`__.
 The method of setting up system with zypper without Yast2 used in this page is based on openSUSE installation methods written by the experience of the people in the community.
   For more information about this, please look at the external links.